ping13/swiss-rooftop-explorer/README.md

 - Fast webmap for 3.2 million roofs in Switzerland, using PMTiles for roofs
 - end-to-end data processing pipeline from a FileGeodatabase to PMTiles via geoparquet
 - Swiss addresses stored in a compact parquet file
-- Client-side querying of addressed using DuckDB-WASM
+- Client-side querying of addresses using DuckDB-WASM
 - No server needed other than a file or object server
 - Bookmarking possible, like [Bern](https://ping13.net/swiss-rooftop-explorer/?zip=3011)